 A somewhat cynical attempt to cash in on the popularity of Close Encounters of the Third Kind and Star Wars, The Motion Picture received mixed reviews from critics who didn’t enjoy the movie’s slow pace and lack of drama.

 Star Trek 2: The Wrath of Khan

 Finally, we get to the good stuff.
-One of the best science fiction movies ever, Wrath of Khan, is Moby Dick in space, and it’s brilliant.
+One of the best science fiction movies ever, The Wrath of Khan is Moby Dick in space, and it’s brilliant.
 Set in 2285, an older Admiral Kirk gets the Enterprise crew back together once again to stop the ruthless tyrant Khan (told you he’d come back) from getting his hands on the Genesis device, a machine capable of both terrible destruction and creating new life.

-Wrath of Khan is perhaps best remembered for being ‘the one where Spock dies’, but it also introduces several other important plot beats, including the Genesis Device, Kirk’s previously unknown son David,
+Wrath of Khan is perhaps best remembered for being ‘the one where Spock dies’, but it also introduces several other important plot beats, including the Genesis Device, and Kirk’s previously unknown son David,

 Star Trek 3: The Search For Spock

 Things are complicated, though, by Kruge (Christopher Lloyd), a Klingon who wants to get his hands on the Genesis device to use as a weapon.
-Search for Spock is famous for three things, destroying the original Enterprise, bringing back Spock, and killing off kirk’s son David, which gives Kirk a serious dislike of the Klingons which will get him in trouble three movies from now.
+The Search for Spock is famous for three things, destroying the original Enterprise, bringing back Spock, and killing off Kirk’s son David, which gives Kirk a serious dislike of the Klingons which will get him in trouble three movies from now.